shiyis/nlpwme/modules/1a-nn.md

 #### How Are The Above Premises Important to Establishing the Framework of Natural Language Understanding?

-To answer this question, we might need to discuss the important researches done in the realm of  around the 80s to 90s.
+To answer this question, we might need to discuss the important researches done in the realm around the 80s to 90s.
 As we have mentioned in previous paragraphs of the scientists' attempts to address the issues with representing a _Mentalese_ in the realm of cognitive science.

 In the same light, around the 90s emerging researches under the name _Connection Science_ has sparked a unique route to addressing issues with representation (e.g. distributed vs. localist representations, classical vs. uniquely connectionist representation, type/token vs. part/whole hierarchies).

 In this section and the subsequent sections, I will go through the Chomskyan Transformation Grammar Theory; we now may call it TG.
 The importance is that natural language modeling and understanding tasks often want to seek solutions that extract the underlying complex syntactic structure of a natural language.
-And oftentimes at least in _Connection Science_ this is done through a more generally functionalism approach (we will get into this in more detail later).
+And oftentimes at least in _Connection Science_ this is done through a more generally functionalist approach (we will get into this in more detail later).

 In order to capture more complex syntactic structures that lie in a natural language sentence, the researchers of LOTH have put a great deal of effort in developing distributed representational models with endowment of some kind of compositionality abide to the COMP law (the Compositionality of Mental Processes).